Sluggish No. 7 Michigan beats Middle Tennessee 40-21

 ANN ARBOR, Mich.
-(AP) — Shea Patterson threw three touchdown passes in the first half and No. 7 Michigan went on to beat Middle Tennessee 40-21 Saturday night.
+(AP) — Shea Patterson threw three touchdown passes and No. 7 Michigan easily won its season-opening game.

-The Wolverines unveiled their new-look offense and showed they have a lot of work to do with the ball.
-Patterson lost a fumble on the first play of the game and the senior quarterback had one of the team’s two fumbles in the second half.

 “Obviously, didn’t get off to a good start,” Patterson said.
 “I’ve got to take care of the football.”

+Michigan unveiled its no-huddle, spread offense and it was plagued by mental and physical mistakes.

+The Blue Raiders took advantage of two turnovers, scoring TDs after recovering both fumbles.

-Asher O’Hara ran for an 18-yard TD after Patterson’s early fumble to give the Blue Raiders a 7-0 lead.
+Asher O’Hara ran for an 18-yard TD after Patterson lost a fumble on a run to give the Blue Raiders a 7-0 lead.
 O’Hara threw a 2-yard pass for a score to Jarrin Pierce after Lavert Hill fumbled on a punt return to pull them within 10 points late in the first half.

-Michigan made it 40-14 with Dylan McCaffrey’s 6-yard run late in the third quarter and Ben Van Sumeren’s 1-yard run with 6:37 left.

-Patterson was 17 of 29 for 203 yards with TD passes to Tarik Black, Nico Collins and Sean McKeon.
-McCaffrey completed both of his passes for 17 yards and ran for 42 yards along with a score.
-Standout receiver Donovan Peoples-Jones was not in uniform for the Wolverines, sitting out with an apparent injury.
+“We didn’t back down,” coach Rick Stockstill said.
+“We didn’t flinch, but we didn’t play good enough to beat the No. 7 team in the country.”

 O’Hara was 22 of 32 for 217 yards with two TDs, an interception and a score on the ground.